 LEADERSHIP OPPORTUNITIES THROUGH ACTIVITY:

-We encourage children in Years 5 to take part in the Derby Mini Leader Scheme, by training them to help deliver the 'Huff and Puff' lunchtime activities.
+We encourage children in Years 5 to take part in the Derby Mini Leader Scheme, by training them to help deliver lunchtime activities.
 There is an annual programme of training, involvement and recognition of their work through achievement assemblies.